bradchristie/taminations-flutter/assets/b1/allemande.md

 ### Comments

-The variation in the timing numbers is due to the adjustments which may be required before the Allemande Left (e.g., turning to face your corner, stepping to a left forearm).
+The variation in the timing numbers is due to the adjustments which may be required before the Allemande Left (for example, turning to face your corner, stepping to a left forearm).

 Choreography like "Allemande Left Your Corner; Dosado Your Partner; Allemande Left Your Corner" is acceptable.
 The command "Allemande Left Your Corner" can be a shorthand for "Face Your Corner;